How Two-Way Radios Improve Worker Safety

 Workplace injuries are alarmingly common.
 According to the National Safety Council, in the United States, a worker is injured on the job every seven seconds.
 This equates to:

 - 7 million work injuries per year

-OSHA reports that 5,250 workers died on the job in 2018 — on average, more than 100 a week or more than 14 deaths every day.
+OSHA reports that on average, more than 100 workers are killed by on the job accidents a week or more than 14 deaths every day.